Zilliqa/zilliqa-developer/devops/aws-bastion.md

 By default, your bastion is able to use [AWS Managed Temporary Credentials](https://docs.aws.amazon.com/cloud9/latest/user-guide/auth-and-access-control.html#auth-and-access-control-temporary-managed-credentials-supported), which automatically allows the bastion to access other AWS services on behalf of the AWS entity (account, IAM user, federated user, etc.) you use to create the bastion.

-However, this default permission is might be too permissive or too restrictive if
+However, this default permission might be too permissive or too restrictive if

 1. you will share the bastion with other users who have less permissions than you.
-2. you need the bastion to have more permissions than the your current account.
+2. you need the bastion to have more permissions than your current account.

 For these situations, you can choose to: